Photo by Kampus Production from Pexels 2(1)(1)

 Eliz

-Eliz Azeri is a BSc Psychology undergraduate student at King’s College London, on a work placement year before her last year at university.
+Eliz Azeri was a BSc Psychology undergraduate student at King’s College London, on a work placement year before her last year at university.
 Eliz is particularly interested in the myriad of factors affecting young peoples’ mental health, especially within the fast-paced climate of newly emerging digital technologies.
 She is also interested in how the combined effects of different environmental factors and genetic vulnerabilities influences young peoples’ mental health to varying degrees.

 Funding and partners